How Has Literacy Instruction in WPS Changed?

 Research shows that systematic, explicit instruction is the most effective way to teach children how to read.
 The goal of phonics instruction is to help readers quickly determine the sounds in written words.
 When readers encounter new words in texts they use the elements of phonics to decode and understand these words.
 This instruction is most effective when integrated into a literacy program that includes practice with decodable texts as well as exposure to literature with rich vocabulary.
 The aim is for children to read with fluency and for their minds to be freed up to think deeply about and comprehend text, which is the purpose of reading.

-Engagement with Complex Text
+Engaging with Complex Text

 All students will engage with complex text regularly by reading and/or listening using the WPS Units of Study in Reading that have been adapted from Units of Study in Reading by Lucy Calkins and Colleagues at Teachers College Reading and Writing Project along with a wide range of curated literature.
 Ongoing assessment using the Benchmark Assessment System (BAS) allows teachers to understand an individual student’s development in reading accuracy, fluency and comprehension.